actsl/kiss_sdl/README.md

 =======

 To maintain simplicity, no library has been made.
-To use it, copy all files to your project's directory and compile with your code.
+To use it, copy all files to your project's directory and compile them with your code.
 The kiss_makefile compiles the example that implements a file selection diolog, and shows all the widgets in the toolkit.
 The makefile was made for Linux, to use it in Windows, edit the makefile, comment the